Your buying guide to the best tablets for kids

 Kids love tablets, and with so much child-friendly content available that can be both entertaining and educational, it's easy to see why.
 If you're looking to buy your child a tablet, we can help.
 We've reviewed the best and most affordable out there to help you find a tablet to suit your budget and their age.

 You children will no doubt already know what a 'proper' tablet should be like because they've borrowed your iPad or Android tablet.
-That's one reason we've included latest 9.7in here.
-It's actually cheaper than the iPad mini, starting from £319 from Apple.
+That's one reason we've included latest iPad mini and iPad 10.2 here.
+The latter is actually cheaper than the iPad mini, starting from £349 from Apple.
 If you can find a refurbished iPad mini from Apple's website, these can also be a good option.

 If an iPad becomes available as a hand-me-down, that's great: your child will be over the moon even with an old one.
 The issue is that they're quite fragile.
 But, they have the widest selection of apps and games, many of which are free.